WhatsApp, the product, has had a crazy journey, and I mean that, like literally.

 “By coordinating more with Facebook, we’ll be able to do things like track basic metrics about how often people use our services and better fight spam on WhatsApp.
 And by connecting your phone number with Facebook’s systems, Facebook can offer better friend suggestions and show you more relevant ads if you have an account with them.
 For example, you might see an ad from a company you already work with, rather than one from someone you’ve never heard of.
 You can learn more, including how to control the use of your data, here.”

-However, with WhatsApp having operated independently for two years after the Facebook acquisition and with no plan of ads being displayed in WhatsApp, the privacy update move was more about Facebook trying to cash in on the acquisition and less about WhatsApp being able to track user metrics and fight spam.
+With WhatsApp having operated independently for two years after the Facebook acquisition and with no plan of ads being displayed in WhatsApp, the privacy update move was more about Facebook trying to cash in on the acquisition and less about WhatsApp being able to track user metrics and fight spam.

 The only silver lining in this episode was that WhatsApp confirmed that end-to-end encryption was still in place, and neither WhatsApp nor Facebook would be able to see user messages.